 There are a number of problems with this approach, starting with the unreliability of human response times.
 Asking an employee to react quickly enough to stop an accident puts them in a losing position and causes undue stress.
 It’s also not the most effective way to spend your labor dollars.

 And of course, adding safety rollers between cars lowers production and your profit.
 There is money in between cars.
-The further you space them out, the less money there is.
+The more safety rollers you add, the fewer cars you can washs.

 This approach also results in longer wait times, which can frustrate customers and deter potential customers who see long lines and move on.
 Make no mistake – you may not be paying for equipment in this case, but there is definitely a cost.